QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

-- The colon ':' separates the data field (left) from its description (right)
+- The colon ' : ' separates the data field (left) from its description (right)

+- _Optional_ data fields, where no description is provided can be omitted completely (Above example includes them for illustration purposes anyway).

+-

 - If you write multiple lines or use special characters you have to put your text in single quotes  ' '.
 For single lines without special characters there is no need to do so.
 ```R